LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/attribute-directives.rst

 Inline Styling
 ^^^^^^^^^^^^^^^

-To change the color and alignment of the first paragraph element, we can override the CSS instructions with some inline code:
+To change the color and alignment of the first paragraph element, we could override the CSS instructions with some inline code:

 .. sourcecode:: html

    <p style="color: black" align="center">Here is some practice text...</p>

-Using what we learned about data-binding, we can replace these hard-coded styles with variables:
+However, we can use what we learned about data-binding to replace these hard-coded styles with variables:

 .. sourcecode:: html+ng2